taustation-fan/userscripts/README.md

 `verbose-inventory.user.js` will cause full item names to be shown in the player's inventory & storage space.
 It also widens the spacing between rows (where necessary), to make room for the extra text.

+## Describe Stims

+`describe-stims.user.js` will update each visible Stim name to include both the stats it affects and the percentage boost it would add (based on your max stat values & your level in the relevant Medical Stim skills).
+When a Stim's details pane is shown, this also shows the effective toxicity (based on its tier, your tier, and the aforementioned skill levels).
+It can also optionally show full item names in the inventory & Storage pages, so that you can see what each Stim does without having to click on any of them.
+(This script incorporates all of `verbose-inventory.user.js`; you only need one script or the other, not both.)